pegasus-isi/pegasus/doc/sphinx/optimization.rst

 ---------------------------------------

-Since there is no way to know the profile of the machine that will be executing the code, it is important that dynamically linked libraries are avoided or that reliance on them is kept to a minimum.
-For example, a component that requires libc 2.5 may or may not run on a machine that uses libc 2.3.
+Since there is no way to know the profile of the machine that will be executing the code, it is important that **dynamically linked libraries are avoided or that reliance on them is kept to a minimum**.
+For example, a component that requires ``libc 2.5`` may or may not run on a machine that uses ``libc 2.3``.
 On \*nix, you can use the ``ldd`` command to see what libraries a binary depends on.

-If for some reason you install an algorithm specific library in a non standard location make sure to set the LD_LIBRARY_PATH for the algorithm in the transformation catalog for each site.
+If for some reason you install an application specific library in a non standard location, make sure to set the ``LD_LIBRARY_PATH`` for the application in the transformation catalog for each site.